How Much Does a Concrete Slab Cost in 2024?

 What is the difference between concrete and cement?

-How do I maintain my concrete slab?
+Do I need reinforcements for my concrete slab?